cuzfrog/scala-jest/README.md

   protected def nodejsCmd(jsTestPath: String): NodejsCmd = (jsTestPath: String) =>
      NodejsCmd("node_modules/jest/bin/jest.js", js.Array("--colors", "--bail", jsTestPath))

-  /** Whether to run actual test by `'sbt test'`.
-   * 'jest xx.test.js' is executed for every test, thus worse performance.
-   * One could disable it by set this to false, and manually run jest from command line.
-   */
-  protected def autoRunTestInSbt: Boolean = true

-  /** Whether to suppress console output when test suite passes. */ protected def silentOnPass: Boolean = false

   /** Filter jest output in sbt console */ protected def jestOutputFilter: String => String = defaultFilter }
 ```

+Arguments configs:

+* `-opt.js.path:<path>`: *opt.js full path or path relative to sbt root dir.
+This will be overridden if `optJsPath` in JestFramework has been specified.

+* `-disableAutoRunTestInSbt`(default true): Whether to run actual test by `'sbt test'`.
+'jest xx.test.js' is executed for every test, thus worse performance.
+One could disable it by set this to false, and manually run jest from command line.

+* `-silentOnPass` (default false): Whether to suppress console output when test suite passes.

+_these will be stripped from arguments before passed to jest_

 ### Global life cycle: